microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 //       MinVersion=1 and then Fwk-v2 is installed, Deployment could remove
 //       Fwk-v1 because Fwk-v2 will satisfy the PackageDependency.
 After Fwk-v1
 //       is removed Deployment won't remove Fwk-v2 because it's the only package
 //       satisfying the PackageDependency.
 Thus Fwk-v1 and Fwk-v2 (and any other
-//       package matching the PackageDependency) are 'loosely pinned' â€“ Deployment
+//       package matching the PackageDependency) are 'loosely pinned'.
+Deployment
 //       guarantees it won't remove a package if it would make a PackageDependency
 //       unsatisfied.
 //